sllurp/sllurp/README.md

 # sllurp

 This repository began in August 2013 as a snapshot of the dormant [LLRPyC project][]'s [code][] on SourceForge.
-It has been violently updated to work with Impinj Speedway readers (and probably still other readers), and to provide a simple callback-based API to clients.
+It has been updated to work with Impinj Speedway readers (and probably still other readers), and to provide a simple callback-based API to clients.

 [LLRPyC project]: http://wiki.enneenne.com/index.php/LLRPyC
 [code]: http://sourceforge.net/projects/llrpyc/